idio-lang/DIPS/source/implementing-idio/extensions/implementation/overview.rst

 Errors
 ^^^^^^

-The final part missing is error handling.
+The final missing part is error handling.
 In the standalone code, the ``json5_error_printf ()`` function prints the message and calls ``exit (1)`` which suffices for its use case.

-In our case we want to replace those with raising conditions but that raising a thorny problem itself.
+In our case we want to replace those with raising conditions but that raises a thorny problem itself.
 After lots of iterations I finally had the :lname:`C` code invoke the :lname:`Idio` function ``condition-report`` to normalize the way conditions are, um, reported.